TriKro/rsb-content/part2-the_index/hypothesis-checklist.md

 **Scenario 1: **You work for a company that rents out toddlers’ clothes.
 It is a monthly subscription where families get a box of five pieces of clothing, and when the toddler grows out of them, they return the clothes for a new box.
 The data shows that there might be a correlation between members who frequently send back items to higher customer retention rates.
 Your goal is to have members return more boxes.
 You have decided that you can do this by adding pieces that are seasonal, holiday themed, or super trendy so that the family will need to keep updating the clothes.

-1. By adding one piece of special occasion clothing, you will see a 10 percent rise in returned boxes in 3 months.
+1. By adding one piece of special occasion clothing, you will see a 10 percent rise in returned boxes in three months.

 2. If you include one special occasion outfit, a new designer piece and a seasonal accessory, then you will see a 15 percent increase in returned boxes in the next 12 weeks.